Interplay between time and energy in bosonic noisy quantum metrology: Noise estimation

 Note, that the problem of temperature estimation is closely related to dark-matter sensing, where light displacement with a completely random direction is to be detected~\cite{shi2023ultimate,shi2024quantum}, see App. \ref{app:axion} for details.

 Here the impact of temperature is modeled only via exchanging the photons with the environment.
-As pointed out in~\cite{Sekatski2022optimal} (where the analysis has been performed for arbitrary finite-dimensional systems), it also causes a Lamb shift, which significantly affects the bound for QFI (especially for small temperatures), but its saturability is not clear.
+As pointed out in~\cite{Sekatski2022optimal} the environment also causes a Lamb shift, which generally depends on the temperature and thus significantly affects the bound on the QFI (especially for small temperatures).
+However, it is not clear how to saturate the contribution coming from this term with a practical strategy~\cite{Sekatski2022optimal}.
+Interestingly, the situation is different for bosonic systems, for which a microscopic derivation of the master equation shows that the Lamb shift does not depend on the temperature~\cite{Mirkhalaf2024}.